avishshah11/brilliant-clone/README.md

 # Features Implemented

-I have implemented almost all the features which were asked for in assignment with minor trade off in design due to time constraint
+I have implemented almost all the features requested in the assignment, with minor trade-offs in design due to time constraints.